SUBJECTS

 Increased blood in right heart delays closure of P valve

-3. What effect does chronic rheumatic heart disease have the mitral valve?
+34. What effect does chronic rheumatic heart disease have on the aortic valve?

 Warning